Ginnungagap -- a massively parallel cosmological initial conditions generator: Introduction

 \end{itemize}

-Some of these features are available in widely used public codes.
-N-GenIC \cite{Ngenic} is an MPI-parallel code, but it cannot generate zoom simulations nor refine the resolution of existing ones.
-The zoom technique is implemented in the MUSIC code \cite{Hahn2011}, which, however, is not MPI-parallel and is therefore limited in the total number of particles it can handle.
+Some of these features are available in widely used public codes. \texttt{N-GenIC} \cite{Ngenic} is an MPI-parallel code, but it cannot generate zoom simulations nor refine the resolution of existing ones.
+The zoom technique is implemented in the \texttt{MUSIC} code \cite{Hahn2011}, which, however, is not MPI-parallel and is therefore limited in the total number of particles it can handle. {\texttt{MUSIC2-monofonIC} \cite{monofonic} is MPI+OpenMP parallel and precise (it includes many features, such as higher order perturbation theory, isocurvature perturbations, separate treatment of baryons, non-Cartesian particle lattices, etc.), but cannot make zoomed ICs.}

 In this paper, we introduce \texttt{Ginnungagap}\footnote{The word Ginnungagap means ``primordial chaos'' in Norse mythology.}---an MPI-parallel code for generating large-scale, either zoom-in or homogeneous, cosmological initial conditions.
 It has been successfully used to create ICs for several major projects, including CLUES \cite{PIL_CLUES}, HESTIA \cite{PIL_HESTIA}, The Three Hundred Clusters \cite{PIL_300}, and SLOW \cite{PIL_SLOWI}.